Lviv Danylo Halytskyi International Airport

 On 24 February 2022, Ukraine closed airspace to civilian flights due to the Russian invasion of Ukraine.

 History

 Early history

-Established in 1929 as Lwów-Skniłów Airport.
+Since 1923, the Polish authorities decided to establish a permanent air base in Skniłów near Lviv with all hangar and logistic facilities for the expanded military aviation, which could no longer fit at the Lewandówka airfield.
 Skniłów was the name of the neighbouring village which today is part of Lviv.
+The 6th Aviation Regiment was stationed here from 1925 until World War II.

-Before the Second World War, it operated a domestic route to Warsaw and Krakow.
+It was not until 1929, when the Lwów-Skniłów airport was fully functional to meet the needs of the rapidly developing city.
+It was named after the Polish President Ignacy Mościcki.
+Beside civilian flights, the airport shared its functions along with military planes as well as the local aeroclub.
+Before the Second World War, it operated a domestic route to Warsaw and Kraków.
 In 1930, the international route to Bucharest was launched which was extended in 1931 to Sofia and Thessaloniki.
 In 1936, the above route was extended to Athens and Lydda.

+After the war, the Polish-Soviet border was moved west and Lviv became part of the Ukrainian SSR.

 The base was home to the: